 Welcome to my Data Visualization blog.
-I have recently passed my three year anniversary of blogging about dataviz, infographics, storytelling, BI, etc. I owe any success I have with this blog to the people who are consistently following and visiting it; offering their opinions and feedback.
+I have been blogging about data visualization for over three-and-a-half years now.
+I owe any success I have with this blog to the people who are consistently following and visiting it; offering their opinions and feedback.
 For that, I thank you for taking a look and supporting my blog.

 I primarily have been focusing on the following topics:

 - Data Visualization